nderwin/lee8/README.md

 Learning Java EE / Jakarta EE 8 / Microprofile

-This project runs in Thorntail, using a hollow jar.
-This means that the JDBC driver (PostgreSQL) and project configuration files need to be specified on the command line similar to the following:
+This project runs in Thorntail.
+The project configuration file is specified on the command line similar to the following:

 ```
 java -jar target/lee8-thorntail.jar -s target/project-defaults.yml